How to Stop a Headache: Easy Natural Remedies

 Doctors are usually quick to prescribe a triptan, which is a drug that narrows the inflamed blood vessels in the brain.
-But, this medication also has side effects such as tightening of the neck and jaw muscles, shortness of breath, and fainting (just to name a few).
+However, this medication does have side effects such as tightening of the neck and jaw muscles, shortness of breath and fainting (just to name a few).

 But, not to worry.
 There are several ways that you can treat your headaches at home naturally.
 In fact, these remedies have worked for me numerous times, and I hope you'll benefit from them also.

 1. Caffeinated Coffee